theRealAph/ScopeLocals/README.md

 is that the binding established by `where()` is only accessible within the extent of the code called from `run()`.
 If a call to `PERMISSIONS.get()` was inserted after the call to `run()` an exception would be thrown because `PERMISSIONS` is no longer bound.

-The syntax for employing an `ExtentLocal` enforces a well defined lifetime for data sharing, unlike the unbounded persistence provided by ThreadLocal.
+**The syntax for employing an `ExtentLocal` enforces a well defined lifetime for data sharing, unlike the unbounded persistence provided by ThreadLocal.
+The values of extent-local variables are only shared in the extent of `run()` or `call()`, and never shared - accidentally or deliberately - outside that extent.**

 The second big difference from the previous example is that the binding established by `where()` is